Big Zulu: 2020–2022: Ichwane Lenyoka, Nkabi Nation

 "iVolovolo" featuring Xowla was released on February 11, 2022.
 The song debuted number one in South Africa.

 "Voicemail" by Big Zulu Mduduzi Ncube, Lwah Ndlunkulu, Siya Ntuli and Xowla was released as album's lead single on June 24, 2022.
 The song was certified Gold and reached number one in South Africa.

 Zulu released "150 Bars (Ke hip hop Dawg)" on August 20, 2022.
+The song entered Local Top 10 Radio charts at number 7.

 Zulu announced albums release date and final track listing on Instagram, released on September 09, 2022.

 "Dear My Love" featuring K.O, Xowla and Siya Ntuli is a single by Big Zulu released on November 25, 2022.